adinarolea/vvs/README.md

 1. Create a github account.
 If you don't have one please register: https://github.com/

 Project:

-1. A project structure will be provided using Spring Boot & Thymeleaf but any tech stack will be accepted.
+A project structure will be provided using Spring Boot & Thymeleaf but any tech stack will be accepted.
+The project will contain 3 parts:

+1. application implementation + junit tests - deadline week 7
+2. static & dynamic analysis - deadline week 9
+3. selenium tests - deadline week 13